Watch: Dog Mom Pushes Mama Bear With Two Cubs Off Backyard Wall

 The video shows a bear and two cubs walking on top of a block wall behind the house in Bradbury, in the San Gabriel Valley.
 The family’s four barking dogs soon charge the bears and chaos ensues.

-The two cubs scampered back behind a tree, but the mama bear appeared to take a swipe at one of the smaller dogs.
+The two cubs scampered back behind a tree, but the mama bear appeared to extend a paw toward one of the smaller dogs.

 Fearing for her dogs’ safety, a teen girl joined the fray after hearing the frantic barks.
-Hailey Morinico can be seen running toward the bear and shoving in a split-second decision.
+Hailey Morinico can be seen running toward the bear and shoving the animal in a response she said was the result of pure instinct to protect her dogs.

+“I was like, ‘Oh my god, there’s a bear and it is taking my dog.
+It is lifting it up off the ground,’” Hailey said.
+“In that split second, I decided to push the bear, like it was nothing, apparently.

 No serious injuries were reported.